Skip to contents

 4. Missing values

-When using TimeGPT via nixtlar, you need to ensure that:
+When using TimeGPT via nixtlar, ensure the following:

-2. Continuous Date Sequence: The dates must be continuous and without any gaps, from the start date to the end date, matching the frequency of the data.
+2. Continuous Date Sequence: The dates must be continuous, without any gaps, from the start date to the end date, matching the frequency of the data.

 Currently, nixtlar does not provide any functionality to fill missing values or dates.
 To learn more about this, please refer to the vignette on Special Topics.